${\mathbb P}^1$-gluing for local complete intersections: Preliminaries

 \bd Let $F$ be a functor originating from the category of rings to the category of sets.
 For a given ring $R$, two elements $F(u_0),F(u_1)\in F(R)$ are said to be homotopic if there is an element $F(u(T))\in F(R[T])$ such that $F(u(0))=F(u_0)$ and $F(u(1))=F(u_1)$. \ed

-\bd Let $F$ be a functor from the category of rings to the category of sets.
-Let $R$ be a ring.
-Consider the equivalence relation on $F(R)$ \emph{generated by} homotopies (the relation is easily seen to be reflexive and symmetric but is not transitive in general).
-The set of equivalence classes will be denoted by $\pi_0(F(R))$. \ed
+Consider the equivalence relation on $F(R)$ \emph{generated} by homotopies (the relation is easily seen to be reflexive and symmetric but is not transitive in general).
+The set of equivalence classes will be denoted by $\pi_0(F(R))$, and an equivalence class will be called as a \emph{homotopy orbit}.